 - 1. Go to modifiers (the wrench icon) in the properties panel. - 2.
-Add a Decimate modifier (listed in Generate category), no need to change settings or to apply

-- it. - 3.
+Add a Triangulate (pre 2.65 Blender, use Decimate) modifier (listed in Generate category), no need to change settings or to apply it. - 3.
 When you export, check the "Apply Modifiers" option.
 This will triangulate the mesh for the COLLADA file export, but not the mesh in your blender project.